johnhuang2/johnhuang2.github.io/_pages/about.md

 ---
 permalink: /
+title: ""
-title: "Jun Huang's Web"
+excerpt: "Jun Huang's Web"
-excerpt: "What's new"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Dr. Huang's new website is released!

 About me